UX design for beginners: basics, examples and first steps

 Consistency of UX design

 Users learn your system once.
 Then they subconsciously expect it to work the same everywhere.
-Because consistency creates trust.
+Consistency creates trust.

-However, if the “Save” button is on the right, sometimes on the left, sometimes green, sometimes blue, the user has to learn again and again.
-It's exhausting and frustrating.
+If the “Save” button is sometimes on the right, sometimes on the left, sometimes green, sometimes blue, the user has to relearn every time.
+That is exhausting and frustrating.

-Consistency doesn't just apply within your product.
+Consistency doesn’t just apply within your product.
 You should also follow industry standards.
-Users expect a shopping cart icon to lead to their shopping cart.
-That a hamburger menu (the three horizontal lines ☰) opens the main menu.
+Users expect a shopping cart icon to lead to their cart.
+That a hamburger menu (the three horizontal lines ≡) opens the main menu.
 That links are blue and underlined.
-Be creative with problem solving, not with conventions.
+Be creative with problem-solving, not with conventions.

 Accessibility in UX design